nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 Getting lucky.
 Better lucky than good.
 Really lucky.
 Right.
 Alright.

-Sameer, you are up.
+Simear, you are up.
 You can only see that big black bubble that's in front of you.
 You're hearing fighting happening happening on the other end, but you are unsure as to what has happened.
 Right.
 Well, there's nothing for it but taking a stroll into.

 Right?
 I have a rough idea of where, friends were.
 So I've got a 30 foot move, and that's about the best that I got.
 Right?
 Yeah.